ellereeeee/blog-posts/2017-12-06 Scope and Closures Appendices.md

 If you reference `this` in an arrow function in the object definition, it follows lexical scope rules rather than `this` binding rules.
 Simpson says this is a workaround for a failure to understand and properly leverage `this` in code.
 We would have to use `bind()` in the object definition to properly leverage `this`.

 This shows that fat arrow functions do more than just make function declarations shorter (in this case they code in a bad practice into JavaScript).

-In my opinion, this section would be better placed in the next YDKJS book on the `this` identifier when the reader has a better understanding of both lexical scope and `this`.